 What is it?

-NextCycle Colorado is a business incubator designed to improve the end markets for recovered commodities and organic materials in Colorado.
+NextCycle Colorado is a business accelerator designed to improve the end markets for recovered commodities and organic materials in Colorado.

 Why do we need it?

 Our statewide waste diversion goals aim to more than double the state’s current recycling rate to 45 percent by 2036.
 NextCycle helps the state reach its waste diversion goal by catalyzing recycling and recovery end-market growth while simultaneously creating jobs, increasing tax revenue, and improving Colorado’s environment.

 NextCycle Colorado is a business accelerator that challenges businesses, organizations, non-profits, universities, and entrepreneurs to pursue innovative projects that will develop new, or improve existing, recycling and composting end markets in the state.
 NextCycle helps teams develop their business plans, make connections across the state, find partners, understand industry and economic data, identify feedstock, secure funding, and drive toward shovel-ready projects under the guidance of an expert advisory committee.
 Since 2018, NextCycle has managed three cohorts and supported 24 teams, all with the potential to bolster Colorado’s recycling end markets.
 Of those teams, seven have been approved for RREO funding to grow their businesses in the state.

 Teams who apply and are accepted into the NextCycle Colorado program will be able to advance their end-market endeavors through:

 - No-cost consulting support provided by Resource Recycling Systems’ (RRS) and project subject matter experts (SMEs).

 - Attending a multi-day business planning-focused bootcamp with travel and attendance costs covered by the NextCycle program.

 - Participation in a Pitch Competition to potential funders, investors, partners, and community leaders.